apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the method to notify the replica service that there is a configuration update.
+<p>Reconfigure defines how to notify the replica service that there is a configuration update.
-This field cannot be updated.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>